nathanmacinnes/contribute-first-license/README.md

 _A new open source license permitting derivative works only by previous contributors_

-_Version 0.1.0_

 This new license is pretty permissive, but only if you are a previous contributor.
 Otherwise it's quite restrictive, but gives a few permissions to help people do practical things like compiling for different OSs or translating.

 It should be suitable for software, documentation, design/artwork, or anything else really.
-It refers to the work in question as the "project" as it is a suitably generic term.
+It refers to the work in question as the "project" as that is a suitably generic term.

+It's currently under 400 words, and all future versions will be kept under 500.

 ## Breakdown